pozharliev/maze-project-2021/README.md

 ## Test Plan

                           In this document you can find information about:

                            1. Parts of the program that will be tested..
                            2. Project making time and criteria..........
                            3. Testing strategy..........................
                            4. Risks.....................................
                            5. A list of tasks that will need to be done.
+---

-To be tested:
+                                          To be tested

-•	Path finding algorithm
+- 	Path finding algorithm

-•	Game mechanics and graphics
+- 	Game mechanics and graphics

-•	Main menu of the game
+- 	Main menu of the game
+---

-Deadline and criteria:
+                                      Deadline and criteria

     Start of the project:

-15.10.2021
+    - 15.10.2021

     Start expectations:

-Make sure the game algorithm is working
+    - Make sure the game algorithm is working

     End of the project:

-10.11.2021
+    - 10.11.2021

     End expectations:

-Run the whole game without any bugs and problems
+    - Run the whole game without any bugs and problems
+---

-Strategy for testing:
+                                      Strategy for testing

-Check multiple times everything the developers have make is working properly.
+   - Check multiple times everything the developers have make is working properly.
     Reassure everything is working properly after every new added peace of the game.
     Give special attention to the high priority parts of the program.

-Risks:
+---
+                                             Risks

-There might be problems with game engine, game mechanics, figuring out the main algorithm for the game.
+-   There might be problems with game engine, game mechanics, figuring out the main algorithm for the game.

+---
-To do:
+                                             To do

-Figure out the main game algorithm, make a design for the game, create a main menu, figure out the character and game mechanics and more.
+- Figure out the main game algorithm, make a design for the game, create a main menu,   figure out the character and game mechanics and more.